 - Your reward: What will you get if you get involved?

-- Your family, colleagues, and friends: How you interact with those around you?
+- Your support: family, colleagues, and friends: How you interact and draw on those around you?

-- Your state of mind: What is happening inside your head; are you in a state to rise to the challenge?
+- Your state of mind: What is happening inside your head; are you in a state of clarity and able to rise to the challenge?

 Why bother developing Mental Toughness?